PeachScript/vue-infinite-loading/docs/guide/README.md

 ### NPM

-If you are building large application now, recommend you use the way.
+If you are building a large application, we recommend you use the following method:

 ``` bash
 npm install vue-infinite-loading -S